Molecular rotors for in situ local viscosity mapping in microfluidic chips: Material and Methods

 The absorption and emission spectra of BODIPY-2-OH were measured respectively using an Agilent Technologies Cary UV-Visible Spectrophotometer and an Agilent Technologies Cary Eclipse Fluorescence Spectrophotometer.
 BODIPY molecules are susceptible to photodegradation after constant irradiation~\cite{Rybczynski2021}: this process is slow enough to be negligible over the duration of our experiments, but samples were stored in amber vials to limit bleaching by ambient light.
 Single-use cuvettes (BRAND GMBH $\SI{70}{\micro\liter}$ UV-Cuvette micro) were used for excitation and emission spectra measurements.

 The obtained spectra for solutions of BODIPY-2-OH in glycerol at a concentration $c=\SI{e-5}{\mol\per\litre}$ are depicted in Figure~\ref{BODIPY_peak}.
 The maximum excitation and emission wavelengths were respectively found to be $\SI{500}{\nano\meter}$ and $\SI{515}{\nano\meter}$.
 These spectra are similar to those previously reported for BODIPY-based molecular rotors, which proves that the fluorescence characteristics are not significantly affected by the different groups attached to the BODIPY base \cite{Wu-Kuimova2013,Kuimova2013}.
+We verified that for the range of concentration used in this study, there is no sign of aggregation of the rotor, that could be observed by qualitative changes in absorption and emission spectra.